Will work for…job

 My summer professor said to us on the first day: “As a graduate, you are now part of an elite group.”
 Inspired words — not only was I a graduate, but two days after finishing my summer course, I discovered that I am woefully unqualified.

 The first indication was the internship I applied for with an agency in Chantilly.
 They responded by wanting to know me.
 Not typical employer stuff like previous experience or how much schooling I have had, no – they wanted to know the social media me.
 They requested my Facebook, Twitter, and any blogs I have been a part of to gauge my online presence.

 Well, as you can tell, my first order of business is to get on this social media train and figure it all out.
-So, whether my friends like it or not, they better prepare to know what I had for lunch in graphic detail and how I feel when 5 Guys comes out supporting Gay rights (somehow I feel this is inevitable).
+So, whether my friends like it or not, they better prepare to know what I had for lunch in graphic detail and how I feel when 5 Guys comes out supporting the transgender community (somehow I feel this is inevitable).

 Thanks for reading this far.
 I will attempt to be as enlightening and interesting as one can be as they scramble to find a respectable job.
 If you think I am just another idiot jumping up and down waving my arms erratically for attention in cyberspace, I am.
-Feel free to ignore me, I won’t blame you.
+Feel free to ignore me.

 However, if you decide to stick around, here are 3 reasons you should continue to read my stuff:

 1.)
 You are in the same boat as I am, looking for employment

 2.)
 You think you have a sucky life and want to feel better by seeing someone suck even worse